 The concentration in History of Art and Architecture introduces students to the history of art, architecture, and visual culture.
 Students in HIAA explore Western and non-Western areas ranging over a wide period of time (Ancient, Medieval, Islamic, East Asian, Latin American, Early Modern, Modern/ Contemporary).
 Concentrators often focus on a particular period (e.g. ancient, modern architecture), a particular branch of the field (e.g. urbanism), or a methodology (e.g. semiotics, critical interpretation, archaeology), but students may choose to create their own program of study.
 Concentrators will receive essential training in perceptual, historical, and critical analysis.
 Concentrators often study abroad for first-hand knowledge of works of art and monuments as well as for exposure to foreign languages and cultures.
 Because foreign language skills are essential for pursuing art historical studies in a professional environment or in graduate school, HIAA requires two years of foreign language study.

-Since the history of art and architecture addresses issues of practice within specific historical contexts, concentrators are asked to take at least one studio art course, and courses in history that pertain to their area of emphasis.
+Since the history of art and architecture addresses issues of practice within specific historical contexts, concentrators are encouraged to take at least 1 studio art course.
+Courses in history also train students in methods and approaches that are highly relevant to the history of art and architecture.
 Study abroad can be a valuable enrichment of the academic work available on campus, in that it offers opportunities for first-hand knowledge of works of art and monuments as well as providing exposure to foreign languages and cultures.
 Study abroad should be planned in consultation with the concentration advisor in order to make sure that foreign course work will relate meaningfully to the concentrator's program of study.
-Only two courses taken outside the department may count for concentration credit (including courses taken abroad and at other institutions in the United States).
-These credits will be counted as lecture courses, not seminars and cannot replace any of the six core classes.
-There is a maximum of two outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
-No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
-No concentration credit for language classes.

-- The 6 core lecture courses and seminars have to be taken in the department and can NOT be replaced with an independent study/honors thesis/classes taken in other departments, universities, or high schools.
+The six core lecture and seminar courses must be taken in the History of Art and Architecture department and cannot be replaced with independent study, honors thesis or classes taken in other departments, universities, or high schools.

-- Maximum 2 outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
-No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
-No concentration credit for language classes.
+A maximum of two (2) credits may be allowed for courses taken at other universities (transfer credits or from study abroad) or courses that also count toward a second concentration.
+No concentration credit will be granted for AP/A-level scores, or for language classes.

 Architectural Studies Track

-The Architectural Studies concentration track within the Department of History of Art and Architecture blends a variety of disciplines toward the study of buildings and the built environment.
+The Optional Architectural Studies track within the History of Art and Architecture concentration blends a variety of disciplines toward the study of buildings and the built environment.
 The concentration prepares students for the continued study of architecture and the history of architecture in graduate school as well as careers in related areas such as urban studies.
-The concentration requires four lecture courses and two seminars in the history of architecture and urbanism that are offered by the Department of History of Art and Architecture.
-One of the seminars is a project seminar, taken in junior or senior year, and is designed as a capstone experience for the Architectural Studies concentrator.
-Courses that may be counted toward the concentration are listed with an "A" at the end of their descriptions in the Course Announcement Bulletin.

-Because the architectural studies program was especially designed for students wishing to gain greater experience in the practical skills necessary for a career in architecture or a related field, concentrators are required to take a course in design from the Visual Arts Department, the Rhode Island School of Design or an introduction to architectural design, theatre set design at Brown University or the Harvard GSD’s summer school or similar six week+ courses in drafting or design instruction.
+Because the architectural studies program was especially designed for students wishing to gain greater experience in the practical skills necessary for a career in architecture or a related field, concentrators are required to take a course in design from the Visual Arts Department, the Rhode Island School of Design or an introduction to architectural design, theatre set design at Brown University.

-- The two above seminars can NOT be replaced with an independent study/honors thesis/classes taken in other departments or universities.
+The two seminars cannot be replaced with independent study, honors thesis, or classes taken in other departments or universities.

-- One studio art course in design (at Brown, RISD, Harvard Career Discovery and similar 6 week + summer courses)
+The studio course may be taken at Brown, RISD, Harvard Career Discovery and similar six week + summer programs.

-- Maximum two outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
-No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
-No concentration credit for language classes.
+A maximum of two credits may be awarded for courses taken at other universities or for courses that count toward a second concentration.
+No concentration credit is awarded for high school AP/A-level courses or for language courses.

 Honors Application Process

-Towards the end of the Spring semester all concentrators will be notified via the DUG Listserve that the application process is open.
-In order to apply to the Honors program each student should write up a proposal of no more than two double-spaced pages stating the topic (subject and argument) of the research to be undertaken as clearly as possible, along with a one-page bibliography of the most relevant books and major articles to be consulted for the project.
-This three page application should be submitted, along with a résumé and a printout of the student's most recent available transcript and submitted to the department with a short cover letter stating who you feel the most appropriate advisor and second readers are for the thesis and why, and what your preparation is for this project.
+- The key project for honors is to write an honors thesis.
+When you apply for admission you will be asked to submit a proposal of no more than two double-spaced pages that states the topic (subject and argument) of the research to be undertaken as clearly as possible, and add a one-page bibliography of the most relevant books and major articles to be consulted for the project.
+This three page application should be submitted, along with a resumé and a printout of the student's most recent available transcript and submitted to the Department with a short cover letter stating who you feel the most appropriate advisor and second readers are for the thesis and why, and what your preparation is for this project.
 Clarity and brevity are considered persuasive virtues in this process.
-Applicants will be notified about the success of their applications at the end of the Spring semester.
+Applicants will be notified about the success of their applications at the end of the semester.